Cadey Phipps, LMFTLicensed Marriage and Family Therapist

 ME AS A PERSON

-I am human, I am real, and I love that my job allows me to connect to other, real humans.
+I am human, I am real, and I have had my own life experiences that have included both great joys and true pain.
+I do not view myself as the expert in the room, instead I aim to meet others where they are and allow for my own parts that have personally experienced heartbreak, love, grief, joy, trauma, and loss to sit beside me as I work with you.
+I love that my job allows me to connect to other, real humans.
 My pronouns are she/her.
-When I’m not working, you can find me spending time with my partner and our cats, Khaleesi and Drogo (GoT fans?); reading; creating music; or eating at a new restaurant.
+When I’m not working, you can find me spending time with my partner and our cats, Khaleesi and Drogo (GoT fans?) and foster kittens; reading; creating music; or eating at a new restaurant.
 I love finding new ways to move my body in a fun and enjoyable way, and believe that maintaining a happy body helps maintain a healthy mind.
 I am so excited to work with you, wherever you are in your life journey!

 MY THERAPEUTIC APPROACH IS:

-I am passionate about helping women and couples connect to their inner wisdom in order to connect fully with others.
+I am passionate about helping humans connect to their inner wisdom in order to connect fully with others.
 I’m here to listen without judgement and help you find healing, peace, and acceptance in order to live your most authentic life.

 As a systemically-trained therapist I consider all factors at play in your life story.
-I then work with you to integrate a variety of research-supported psychological treatments, skills, training, and techniques (that are both insight-oriented and behavior-oriented) to best meet the needs of each client individually.
-For those interested in the technical terms, I primarily integrate Acceptance and Commitment Therapy (ACT) with Bowenian ideology, Gottman methods, Brainspotting, Internal Family Systems influences, and function with a mindset inspired by the work of Esther Perel.
+I then integrate a variety of research-supported psychological treatments, skills, training, and techniques, that are both insight-oriented and behavior-oriented, to best meet the needs of each client individually.
+For those interested in the technical terms, I primarily integrate Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT) with Bowenian ideology, Gottman methods, Brainspotting, and function with a mindset inspired by the work of Esther Perel.

 In my office we will most likely meditate, cry together, and laugh together.
 I will gently push and challenge you while also validating your human experience.
 I will teach you how to do the counter-intuitive thing: lean into the yuck instead of away from it.
 The work may not always be fun, but it is so, so worth it ; and I am honored to witness every step of the way.

-I am a Licensed Marital and Family therapist – TN license number 1348.
+I am a Licensed Marital and Family Therapist (TN license number 1348) and AAMFT-Approved Supervisor Candidate.
 I received my Bachelors of Science in Psychology and Gender Studies from Centre College and my Masters degree in Marriage and Family Therapy from Lipscomb University.
+I am currently working on my level one Internal Family Systems (IFS) training.
+IFS, or “parts work” is an amazing tool for learning how to lead from Self energy, get to know our systems on a new level, heal wounds or traumas, and shift out of extreme patterns.
 I am certified in PREPARE/ENRICH, a parenting, premarital, and marital counseling and assessment program.
 I have completed Level 1 Training in Gottman Couples Therapy, which has provided me with countless research-backed tools for working with couples.
 I have completed Phase One of Brainspotting training, which is an amazing tool that can help us process trauma and go beyond the neocortex into the part of the brain that emotion and the unconscious live.
 I have completed an Intensive Acceptance and Commitment Therapy (ACT) Training, which teaches us the tools we need to identify our values, practice mindfulness and acceptance, identify who we are at our core, practice following through with commitments we make to ourselves, and separate from our thoughts so that they can no longer take power over us.
 I have also completed training through the Conflict Resolution Center at Lipscomb University and am a Rule 31 eligible Civil and Family Mediator.
 I am constantly training, learning and working to be the very best helper that I can be.